dragonwei98/data-concentrator-data-service/docs/Installation.md

 ### Configure Databus

+Add your user credentials and publish topic(docs/graphics/databus_user_step_1.png)

 ### Configure IE MQTT Connector

+In the Databus Configurator switch to "IE MQTT" Connector and enable the external databus by clicking unsecure(docs/graphics/databus_external_step_2.png)

 ### Import and Configure IE Flow Creator

+- what does the flow ?
+The data sent from the two Edge devices must be converted into the appropriate format so that the data service is able to process the data.

+Import the Flow and deploy.

+The incoming data should then be visible in the debug window

 ### Setup Data Service

+- We get data from 2 different devices.
+In the data service we create a custom adapter for each device.
+- Important here is to create the appropriate metadata topic.
+- The connection status changes automatically to green if its correctly configured.

 ### Setup Performance Insight

+The same Asset structure is visible in Performance Insight Finish the example by creating your Dashboard